Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: The ``daisy'' graph algebra

-Viewing $F$ as an element of $(1\otimes B)\otimes (A\otimes 1) \subset (A\otimes B)^{\otimes 2}$, it is readily checked that and Therefore $F$ can be used as a twist of $A\otimes B$ (endowed with the standard Hopf algebra product structure; see \eqref{newstructure} for the similar operation applied to ${\mathbb D}_q$).
+and Therefore $F$ is a twist of $A\otimes B$, endowed with the standard Hopf algebra product structure (see~\eqref{newstructure} for the similar operation applied to ${\mathbb D}_q$).
 Denote by $A\otimes^F B$ the resulting structure of Hopf algebra.
-This construction generalizes straightforwardly to the case of categorical completions.
-In particular, taking $A=B=\mUq$, the identities \eqref{Rdef0} for the universal $R$-matrix imply that $R'$ is a bicharacter of $\mUq {\otimes} \mUq$, and that we have (compare with \eqref{twist})
+Given a right $A$-module algebra $M$, and a right $B$-module algebra $N$, one defines the twisted tensor product $M\otimes^F N$ as the space $M\otimes N$ endowed with the product